Welcome to the Local Governing Body (LGB) section.

 I became a Parent Governor in November 2018 and have one daughter at the School.

 I have 10 years experience of working in higher education, having previously held positions as Programme Manager and Head of Drama Administration at the Guildhall School of Music & Drama.
 I am also a qualified Swimming Instructor, teaching children between the ages of 4-11.
 In both fields, I have seen pupils progress and develop which has been hugely rewarding and I therefore have an obvious interest in maintaining high educational standards in order for children to achieve the required expectations.
-I look forward to working with the school in my role as Governor.

 I joined Cranbourne school as a co-opted governor in Spring 2019.
 In addition to general governor duties I am the assistant governor for safeguarding.